Preparing for Your Newborn Session

 How much cleaning do I have to do?

-Not much.
+If you want your newborn session at home there isn't much to do.
 I'd say put away anything you don't want seen in your images and there isn't a need to deep clean.
 Think about where you are in life and if an objects presence adds authenticity to your story, consider leaving it.
 For example, maybe you've just moved and there are boxes laying around.
 Feel free to leave the boxes, maybe just stack 'em up and push them to a corner.

 Do you use props?